lancedb/lancedb/docs/src/reranking/linear_combination.md

 # Linear Combination Reranker

-This is the default re-ranker used by LanceDB hybrid search.
+!!! note
+    This is depricated.
+It is recommended to use the `RRFReranker` instead, if you want to use a score based reranker.

 It combines the results of semantic and full-text search using a linear combination of the scores.
 The weights for the linear combination can be specified.
 It defaults to 0.7, i.e, 70% weight for semantic search and 30% weight for full-text search.

 !!! note
     Supported Query Types: Hybrid